exercism/v3/languages/ruby/exercises/concept/instance-variables/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the Concept of "nil" in Ruby.
+The goal of this exercise is to teach the student the basics of the Concept instance variables and "nil" in Ruby.

 ## Learning objectives

-- Know that `true` is a Ruby object used to represent logical `true`
-- Know that everything except `false` and `nil` is truthy
-- Know that `false` is a Ruby object used to represent logical `false`
-- Know that `false` is falsey
+- Know that objects can store state using instance variables
+- Know that instance variables should be treated as private and to use getter and setter methods
 - Know that `nil` is a Ruby object used to represent "nothingness"
-- Know that `nil` is falsey
+- Know that instance variables are `nil` before they are assigned otherwise

 ## Out of scope

-- None as it relates to this concept

-## Reference

-- `TrueClass`
-- `FalseClass`
+- Boolean values (True/False)
-- `NilClass`
+- Truthy/Falsey-ness

 ## Concepts

-- `boolean`
+- `instance-variables`
 - `nil`

 ## Prerequisites